pprmint/fontforge-darker-theme/README.md

 ## Installation

-1. Copy all the files in the `dark` folder to FontForge´s `pixmaps` directory.
+1. Copy all the files in the `pixmaps` folder to FontForge´s `pixmaps` directory.
 This may be at one of the following locations:

 *  `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/pixmaps/` - Mac
 *  `C:\Program Files (x86)\FontForgeBuilds\share\fontforge\pixmaps\` - Windows